Cogan Ophthalmic History Society

 F. A member may invite a co-author to present in his or her stead.

-The Executive Committee shall designate dues to cover costs for administration of the Society.
-Additional fees may be charged as needed for annual meetings, journal subscriptions, and other purposes consistent with the goals of the Society.
-Assets will be held by a bank insured by the Federal Deposit Insurance Corporation .
-Dues shall be payable at the first of each year, and delinquent if not paid by the time of the annual meeting.
+The Executive Committee shall designate dues for both active and emeritus membership to cover costs for administration and benefits of the Society.
+Additional fees may be charged as needed for annual meetings and other purposes consistent with the goals of the Society.
+Assets will be held by a bank insured by the Federal Deposit Insurance Corporation.
+Dues shall be payable at the first of each year; the member is delinquent if dues are not paid by the time of the annual meeting.

 The Museum of Vision, American Academy of Ophthalmology, shall house the permanent archives of the Society.